aut0maticjack/lazyweb/RetroPie-DOSBox-OMF2097.md

 ### Configure DOSBox

 I set the joystick type to FCS Thrustmaster so it recognises my axis-based D-Pad as joystick input.
-I don't know if this is required in DOSBox-SVN on the Pi, but I have to do this on my desktop DOSBox-0.74 setup so I did it here too:
+I don't know if this is required in DOSBox-SVN on the Pi, but I have to do this on my desktop DOSBox-0.74 setup so I did it here too.

+I also increase the sound buffer and configure a fixed CPU cycles or it runs too fast:

 ~~~
 /opt/retropie/configs/pc/dosbox-SVN.conf

+[cpu]
+core=auto
+cycles=fixed 10000

+[mixer]
+prebuffer=50

+[joystick]
 joysticktype=fcs
 ~~~